django-cms/django-cms/docs/tutorial.rst

 =============

-Now you might have noticed that the menu tree stops at the CMS Page you created in the last step, now let's create a menu that shows a node for each poll you have active.
+Now you might have noticed that the menu tree stops at the CMS Page you created in the last step, so let's create a menu that shows a node for each poll you have active.

-For this we need a file calls ``menu.py``, create it and check your polls app looks like this::
+For this we need a file called ``menu.py``, create it and check your polls app looks like this::

     polls/